-7.3 Joint Institute Summer and Fall Program
+7.3 Summer and Fall Program

 During the regular JI Summer and Fall semesters, international students from the UM and other foreign partner universities are invited to Shanghai to take academic courses at JI together with the JI students.
-This program offers the international students an opportunity to immerse themselves in Chinese language and culture, while gaining credits towards their engineering degree.
+These programs offer the international students an opportunity to immerse themselves in Chinese language and culture, while gaining credits towards their engineering degrees in their home institutions.
 Built into the program schedule is various cultural excursions in and around Shanghai.
 This program is also a good opportunity for the JI students to interact with students coming from all over the world.